Our Verdict

 Subscription

-The Eye MINI uses dual high-speed infrared cameras capturing over 3,000 frames per second — the same photometric technology that made Uneekor's overhead units the gold standard for indoor simulators.
-It measures 19 data parameters across ball and club: ball speed, back spin, side spin, spin axis, launch angle, side angle, side distance, carry distance, total distance, apex height, angle of descent, flight time, run, ball flight type, club speed, attack angle, smash factor, and club path.
+The full Eye MINI uses dual high-speed infrared cameras — the same photometric approach that made Uneekor's overhead units a standard in commercial simulator facilities.
+It captures ball and club data at impact, measuring 19+ parameters: ball speed, backspin, sidespin, spin axis, launch angle, side angle, carry distance, total distance, apex height, angle of descent, flight time, ball flight type, club speed, attack angle, smash factor, club path, and face angle (club data requires a Uneekor sticker or marked-ball setup per Uneekor's documentation).

 Simulator Compatibility — The Full Picture

 Simulator compatibility is one of the Eye MINI's strongest selling points.
-Unlike some competitors that lock you into a single ecosystem, the Eye MINI works with every major simulator platform on the market.
+The unit works with Uneekor's own VIEW software and all major third-party simulator platforms.

 Supported Simulator Software